 DWD Builders — actively taking on new projects.
 Free consultation available.

-The Underinsurance Crisis Hitting Pacific Palisades
+What Is the Underinsurance Crisis Hitting Pacific Palisades Homeowners?

 Across the Pacific Palisades fire zone, one of the most painful realizations homeowners are confronting is a simple, devastating gap: their insurance coverage is not enough to rebuild what they lost.
 This is not a fringe problem — industry experts and public reporting suggest that the majority of homes destroyed in California wildfire events are underinsured, often by 20% to 50% or more.